- General information

 The recipients of an egg donation can bring along their own donor who is willing to donate.
 Otherwise, the egg donation comes from a woman who is unknown to the recipient, which means the fertility clinic selects a suitable donor.
 In order to be eligible as a donor, young women must meet country-specific criteria in the countries where egg donation is permitted.

-For example, in Denmark donors must be between 18 and 35 years old and may only donate 6 times corresponding to a maximum of 12 children.
+For example, in Denmark donors must be between 18 and 35 years old and may only donate 6 times.
 Recipients can use known, anonymous or open donors.
 Of course, the donors must also be free from relevant hereditary illnesses and infectious diseases (hepatitis, HIV, etc.).
 All specifics of each type of donation will be discussed during an interview at the clinic.

 The selection of the donor also takes into account other characteristics such as:

 First, the donor of the eggs is given hormone treatment.
 This causes more eggs to mature than in the natural cycle.
 The doctor then removes these from the ovaries with a hollow needle (follicular aspiration).
 This procedure is usually performed under local anaesthesia.
 A few days after the surgery, the donor’s menstrual bleeding occurs as usual, and her normal, natural cycle starts again.

 The removed donor eggs are then usually fertilised with the recipient’s partner’s sperm in the laboratory by in vitro fertilisation (IVF) or intracytoplasmic sperm injection (ICSI) and then transferred to the recipient’s uterus a few days later (embryo transfer).
 Both unfertilised and fertilised eggs can also be frozen to be transferred later (cryopreservation).